 Satellite Character: Lampshaded by Head Alien II, who called her nothing more interesting than being "Robin's hanger-on."
 However, by the time he said this, Leslie had had several years of character development and considerable time apart from Robin so that it was no longer true.

-What Does She See In Her?: Occurs during Leslie and Malaya's brief relationship, since Leslie is literally the only person in the main cast that could stand being around her.
+What Does She See in Him?: Occurs during Leslie and Malaya's brief relationship, since Leslie is literally the only person in the main cast that could stand being around her.
 Unfortunately this backfires on Robin when she accuses Malaya of not being sincere in dating Leslie, since she comes off as overly controlling and selfish.

 First appearance: April 22nd, 2011